Prevent Missing Receipts in Expensify

 8. Fix 6: Handle portal-only invoices (the hardest category)

-Some vendors never email you a real invoice.
+Some vendors do not email you a real invoice.
 They email a notification — “Your July invoice is ready, log in to view it” — and the actual PDF lives behind authentication.
-No amount of forwarding automation can reach it because there's nothing in the email to forward.
+Forwarding automation cannot attach a PDF that is not present in the email.

 The usual offenders

 Cloud infrastructure (AWS, Google Cloud, Azure), ad platforms (Meta Ads, Google Ads, LinkedIn), e-commerce billing (Shopify, Stripe billing for your own customers), most utilities, and many telecoms.
-If you run a digital business, portal-only invoices are probably the largest dollar amount of receipts you're missing.
+If you run a digital business, portal-only invoices are often a meaningful source of receipts you can miss.

 Three tactics that actually work